 Ready to revolutionize your practice and empower your patients?

 This is just one small example of how Motivational Interviewing can help us in our practices.
 Think about how powerful it could be if we had the time to learn them all!
-If you are looking for more information on Motivational Interviewing we recommend: Motivational Interviewing: Helping People Change by Miller and Rollnick.
+If you are looking for more information on Motivational Interviewing I have two courses on the topic hosted by Pacific Audiology Group, a 15 min FREE introduction to MI in hearing care, and a in depth training program for practicing hearing care providers.

 Send us an email with your thoughts if you wish to be part of a movement that changes the narrative in hearing healthcare.